eihror/compress-image/README.md

 ```
 $image_compress->compress_image();
 ```

+This funtion will return only the name of new image compressed with your respective extension

 That´s it!
 Feel free to use and making the code better if you find something different or wrong